 - Q How can I tell if I'm having an asthma attack?

 - Q What are the symptoms of an asthma attack?

-- Q How should I track my asthma symptoms?
+- Q What are some things that affect my asthma symptoms?